 In recent years, startup studios have emerged as a popular way to start and grow multiple businesses simultaneously.
 These studios bring together a range of resources, including capital, talent, and expertise, to create and launch new startups.
 The rise of startup studios has created numerous job opportunities in various fields, from technology to marketing, finance, and operations.

 Startup studios operate on a different business model than traditional startups.
-In a startup studio, a team of experienced entrepreneurs, investors, and domain experts come together to identify business opportunities, validate ideas, and develop and launch new companies.
+In a startup studio, various roles in startups come together to identify business opportunities, validate ideas, and develop and launch new companies.
 The aim is to de-risk the startup process and maximize the chances of success by providing a range of resources, including funding, mentorship, and operational support.

 The surge in startup studio jobs and opportunities can be attributed to several factors.
 One of the main drivers is the success of early startup studios like Idealab, which have demonstrated the potential of this model.
 Additionally, the proliferation of cloud-based tools and platforms has made it easier and cheaper to start a business, lowering the barrier of entry for entrepreneurs.